MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/fault-domains-windows-server-2016.md

 Fault domains and fault tolerance are closely related concepts.
 A fault domain is a set of hardware components that share a single point of failure.
 To be fault tolerant to a certain level, you need multiple fault domains at that level.
 For example, to be "rack fault tolerant", your servers and your data must be distributed across multiple racks.

+This short video presents an overview of Fault Domains in Windows Server 2016:

+[VIDEO 1]

 ## Benefits

-The operating system on any given server is typically unaware of its physical circumstance.
-In general, two Windows Server instances cannot tell whether they are adjacent or hundreds of miles apart.
-In Windows Server 2016 Technical Preview, it is possible to provide this awareness by specifying the arrangement of your hardware across several levels of fault domains.

-Benefits of doing so include:

--   **Storage Spaces, including Storage Spaces Direct, use fault domains to maximize data safety.** Resiliency in Storage Spaces arises from keeping multiple synchronized copies of any data.
-When one copy is lost, others are recopied to restore resiliency.
+-   **Storage Spaces, including Storage Spaces Direct, uses fault domains to maximize data safety.** Resiliency in Storage Spaces is conceptually like distributed, software-defined RAID.
+Multiple copies of all data are kept in sync, and if hardware fails and one copy is lost, others are recopied to restore resiliency.
 To achieve the best possible resiliency, copies should be kept in separate fault domains.

 -   **The Health Service uses fault domains to provide more helpful alerts.** Each fault domain can be associated with location metadata, which will automatically be included in any subsequent alerts.
 These descriptors can assist operations or maintenance personnel and reduce errors by disambiguating hardware.